 NOTE: A perfect example of the RA discussion above is DoD efforts to bring the 300K+ Defense Industrial Base (DIB) companies into compliance with the CMMC.
-At this time, less than 1% of the DIB companies are in compliance with CMMC contract requirements (only about 40 companies).
+As of 2025, the Department of Defense has begun rolling out CMMC 2.0, streamlining certification levels and increasing reliance on third-party assessments.
+While compliance has improved slightly due to these updates, a significant portion of the Defense Industrial Base remains non-compliant, emphasizing the need for verified, automated risk assessments.
 The DoD knows this and wants to implement a verified risk assessment process.
 The current verified process requires 3-5 people, on-site for 3-5 days.
 This type of verified, manual risk assessment is hugely disruptive, time-consuming, and expensive.
 But DoD is moving forward with this implementation because DoD has NO confidence in the current manual/limited data collection assessment process-and there is nothing better.